rchartra/NcCut/paper.md

 # Statement of Need

 CutView is a simple yet flexible NetCDF4 file and image viewer that is designed to require no programming or GIS experience to use.
-In addition to being a GUI for generating "quick" visualizations of NetCDF4 data, CutView additionally allows a user to view and produce plots of transets of NetCDF4 data along various dimensions.
+In addition to being a GUI for generating "quick" visualizations of NetCDF4 data, CutView allows a user to view and produce plots of transects of NetCDF4 data along various dimensions.
 This is a commonly performed task in oceanography and atmospheric sciences research used to understand the vertical composition of a section of ocean or atmosphere.
 For example, @Sivkov:2021 used such vertical transects to study the vertical distributions of suspended particulate matter across the Atlantic ocean.
 In another example, @Gutjahr:2022 used vertical transects of modeled climate and ocean data in Greenland to study air-sea interactions during a Katabatic storm.

-Such transect selecting tools are a feature common in GIS software (@qgis, @transectizer, @GRASS_GIS) and are present in some more complex viewers that work with unstructured data [@odv], but these options are all either meant for more complicated data formats or require a user to spend a great amount of time learning how to use the software before they can do any meaningful data analysis.
+Such transect selecting tools are a common feature in GIS software (@qgis, @transectizer, @GRASS_GIS) and are present in some more complex viewers that work with unstructured data [@odv], but these options are all either meant for more complicated data formats or require a user to spend a great amount of time learning how to use the software before they can do any meaningful data analysis.
 CutView provides this transecting functionality with a GUI interface, allowing for